ihciah/AndroidSMSRelay/README.md

 ### Features

 - Forward sms to telegram chat.
-- Match contacts automaticly.
+- Match contacts automatically.
 - Send sms using telegram.
 - Some useful features:
-	- Query phone number.
+	- Query phone number(You can import contacts from iCloud).
 	- Query curriculum.
 - Dual sim card to different users.
 - Reply telegram message to reply sms quickly.